Brunei–Malaysia border: Continental shelf

-Brunei has claimed a continental shelf/exclusive economic zone stretching 200 nautical miles from its coast, which extends Brunei territorial waters deep into the middle of the South China Sea.
+Brunei has claimed a continental shelf/EEZ stretching 200 nautical miles from its coast, which extends Brunei territorial waters deep into the middle of the South China Sea.

 Until 2009, Malaysia did not recognise Brunei's EEZ claim and states that Brunei's maritime territories ended at the 100 fathom isobath as provided in the North Borneo (Definition of Boundaries) Order in Council 1958 and Sarawak (Definition of Boundaries) Order in Council 1958.
 In 1979, Malaysia published a territorial waters and continental shelf map showing the area claimed by Brunei as its continental shelf/EEZ as belonging to Malaysia.
 The map also depicts the Brunei-Malaysian border as only running up to the 100 fathom isobath.

 Brunei does not recognise the assertions made by Malaysia.

 In 2000, Brunei had earlier awarded a concession for a petroleum block called Block J to Shell, Mitsubishi and ConocoPhillips and Block K to France's Total, BHP Billiton and Hess Corp.
 Subsequently, in 2003, Malaysia's national petroleum company Petronas awarded concessions to its subsidiary Petronas Carigali Sdn Bhd and US-based Murphy Sabah Oil Co.
 Ltd for two areas, which Malaysia calls Block L and Block M, which lie exactly within the area claimed by Brunei as part of its continental shelf/EEZ.

 Later in March 2003, a Bruneian gunboat was sent to drive away a Murphy drilling ship in the area.
 The following month, the Malaysian navy sent several gunboats into the disputed area to block the arrival of a Total ship.
 After a tense stand-off involving a single patrol craft from Brunei, Total backed off and both sides stopped work in the disputed areas.